 However, today we are highlighting the first three choices: Essentials, Rewards, & First Checking.
 These checking accounts all offer no overdraft or insufficient funds fees.
 Better yet, these elite checking accounts also have no monthly maintenance fees, allowing you to get the best bang for your buck.

 Alas, if you are looking for more than just a checking account, then look no further.
 Axos Bank also offers their customers a high yield saving accounts, mortgages, mortgages refinancing, auto loans and more.
-Axos Bank is truly a one stop shop for your dire financial needs.
+Axos Bank is truly a one stop shop.

 Chime – a hot new FinTech Firm – has attracted a legion of fans due to its zero-fee checking account.
 As your future bank, Chime rolled out a brand new ‘spotMe’ feature, which means they will spot you $100 when your checking account is low.
 Apart from this nifty feature, Chime touts no hidden fees, no monthly fees, no foreign transaction fees, and a $0 minimum opening balance.